writethedocs/www/docs/conf/portland/2018/sponsors/prospectus.rst

 The **Patron** package highlights your company as a force in the industry and community:

 - Ten (10) tickets_
-- Small booth at the event
+- Small table in the main conference hall
 - Small logo included on videos
 - Full size logo & link on the Write the Docs website
 - Name included in welcome announcement in email newsletters and social media
 - Display 3 promotional (“Swag”) item on the conference swag table (provided by sponsor)
 - Three featured job postings in our Newsletter (2,500 subscribers)
-- A featured booth at the job fair
+- A featured table at the job fair

 The **Patron** package costs **$8,000**.